Unlocking e-commerce growth for CPG with data and analytics

 The COVID-19 pandemic has compelled businesses to shift to virtual marketplaces and CPG has been no different.
 Consumers are increasingly preferring online portals instead of brick-and-mortar stores and the time’s ripe for CPG companies to extend their digital reach.
 Some reports suggest that nearly 60% of consumers feared getting infected from visiting a physical store.
 This led to more than 50% ordering products online that they would otherwise normally purchase directly from the stores.
 As per the latest reports, the average spend per grocery order shot up to an all-time high of US$95 per order in August 2020, with the intent of repeat purchase monthly reaching a peak at 75% signifying that online shopping is all set to become one of the reigning CPG trends going forward.

-Prior to the coronavirus pandemic e-commerce accounted for approximately 4% of all grocery sales, a tiny portion of the overall volume.
+Prior to the coronavirus pandemic, e-commerce business accounted for approximately 4% of all grocery sales, a tiny portion of the overall volume.
 But during the pandemic share of grocery spending going online has increased to as high as 20% according to Sigmoid analysis.
 The figure is expected to settle at about 10-12% by 2022.
-A boost in digital sales of essential goods and personal care products, which were purchased more frequently online during the pandemic, has driven CPG spend growth.
+A boost in digital sales of essential goods and personal care products, which were purchased more frequently online during the pandemic, has driven CPG spend growth on e-commerce platforms.
 Consequently, digital ad spending in the US consumer packaged goods (CPG) industry will increase 5.2% to $19.40 billion in 2020.
 With marketers relying on data to guide their digital advertising spends, ML-driven Multi Touch Attribution provides them with customer journey insights to optimize campaigns.

 Boosting CPG data insights with e-commerce analytics